How much does a Instrumentation Engineer make?

 Pittsburgh, PA

-Pittsburgh offers a mix of industrial and technology opportunities.
-Companies like UPMC and Bayer provide exciting projects.
-The city's rich history and affordable cost of living make it an attractive place to work.
+Pittsburgh is a city of innovation with a strong engineering community.
+Companies like U.S. Steel and Alcoa provide ample opportunities.
+The city’s lower cost of living and rich cultural scene make it an appealing place to work.

 Find Instrumentation Engineer jobs in Pittsburgh, PA